Acanguven/StorageService/README.md

 # StorageService
-📦 Provides localStorage and sessionStorage features for unsupported devices and private mode browsing of Safari.
+📦 Provides `localStorage` and `sessionStorage` features for unsupported devices and private mode browsing of Safari.

-If storage type is not supported or disabled(Safari private browsing) creates in memory store for sessionStorage and cookie store for localStorage.
+If storage type is not supported or disabled(Safari private browsing) creates in memory store for `sessionStorage` and cookie store for `localStorage`.
 Designed to use with single page applications.

 If you want to use it with non SPA apps, just change this line.
 MemoryStore() -> CookieStore(true)
 ```javascript